jonaspleyer/peace-of-posters/docs/content/documentation/layouts.md

 )
 ```
 All default values assume an `a0` layout.
-You can easily change this by using the `set_new_layout` function below.
+You can easily change this by using the `set_layout` function below.
 | Argument | Type | Default Value | Description |
 | --- | --- | --- | --- |
 | `spacing` | [length] [relative] | `1.2em` | Spacing between boxes when stretching box. |